SaurabhLP88/stay_healthy/README.md

 - Optimized for mobile and desktop users.

 📈 SEO Integration
-- SEO optimized with dynamic meta tags using react-helmet-async
+- Basic SEO support using react-helmet-async

 ## ⚙️ Installation & Setup